Dashtid/medtech-ai-security/CONTRIBUTING.md

-# Contributing to Medical Image Segmentation
+# Contributing to MedTech AI Security

-Thank you for your interest in contributing!
-This document provides guidelines for contributing to this project.
+Thank you for your interest in contributing to this AI-powered medical device cybersecurity platform.

 ## Table of Contents